feint-lang/feint/README.md

 # FeInt

-FeInt is a bytecode interpreter written in Rust.
-It's a learning project and is not meant for production use (or any use currently).
+FeInt is a stack-based, bytecode-style interpreter written in Rust.
+It's a learning project and is not meant for production use.

 ## Author